 Below is the the part you’ve been waiting for: the buyer’s guide.

 Ducati 916 (1994-1998): Don’t touch it.
 Don’t even look at it

 The Ducati 916 is regarded as one of the most beautiful motorcycles of all time.
 But you can’t have one, because they’re not for sale!
 (Well they are, but getting quite hard to come by.)

 - Power: 80 kW (105hp) for first generation, and 85 kW (114 hp) by the end (base/Strada models)

 - Torque: 88 Nm peak (65 lb-ft) for first generation, 91 Nm (67 lb-ft) by the end

 - Wet weight: 205 kg (451 lbs)

 The 916 was designed by Massimo Tamburini as part of his work with the Cagiva Research Centre (Centro di Ricerche Cagiva), in the period during which Cagiva owned Ducati.
 He also designed the Ducati Monster during the same period.
-He named it after the number of times people swore under their breath per hour just looking at it.
+Sr. Tamburini named the 916 after the number of times people swore under their breath per hour from just looking at it.